Tatarbunary

-Tatarbunary (Татарбунари, [tɐtɐrbʊˈnɑrɪ]; Tatarbunar; Tatarpınarı) is a city in the Bilhorod-Dnistrovskyi Raion, Odesa Oblast (province) of south-western Ukraine.
-Administrative center of the Tatarbunary municipality.
-It is located north of the Danube Delta, in Budjak area, approximately 100 km south-west of the oblast center, Odesa, close to Sasyk Lagoon.
+Tatarbunary (Татарбунари, [tɐtɐrbʊˈnɑrɪ]; Tatarbunar; Tatarpınarı) is a city in Odesa Oblast (province) of south-western Ukraine.
+It hosts the administration of Tatarbunary urban hromada, one of the hromadas of Ukraine.
+Tatarbunary is located north of the Danube Delta, in Budjak area, approximately 100 km south-west of the oblast center, Odesa, close to Sasyk Lagoon.
 Population:

 The word "Tatarbunary" means "Tatar Wells" in South Slavic languages, with "bunar" borrowed from Turkic "pınar", "well".
 The name Tatarbunar is mentioned by Dimitrie Cantemir in his work Descriptio Moldaviae (1714–1716).

 History

 The settlement appears to have been founded in the 16th century, when the Principality of Moldavia, became dependent of the Ottoman Empire.
 Later it was annexed by the Russian Empire in 1812 along with Bessarabia (eastern half of the Principality of Moldavia).
 In the wake of the Russian Revolution, the region was claimed by the Moldavian Democratic Republic, the Ukrainian People's Republic and the Odesa Soviet Republic.
 Ultimately occupied by Romanian troops in mid February 1918, it formally became part of the Kingdom of Romania in March, after a regional council in Chişinău proclaimed the whole of Bessarabia united with the latter.
 During 1924, the settlement was the site of a peasants' revolt known as the Tatarbunary Uprising.

 In 1940, following Soviet Ultimatum the city and the Budzhak region was transferred to the USSR and incorporated into Ukrainian SSR as Akkerman Oblast.
-In 1941–44 it was occupied by Romania following Axis attack on the Soviet Union.
+In 1941–44 it was occupied by Romania following the Axis attack on the Soviet Union.

 During World War II, an Einsatzgruppen massacred the local Jewish population in a mass execution.
+According to the Yad Vashem database, 121 Jews whose names are listed were killed on that occasion.

 In 1978, Tatarbunary obtained city status.
 It now produces wine and woollen cloth.

+Until 18 July 2020, Tatarbunary was the administrative center of Tatarbunary Raion.
+The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
+The area of Tatarbunary Raion was merged into Bilhorod-Dnistrovskyi Raion.